 There are a few rules that must be kept if visiting the station garden: all visitors are asked to keep on the wide path that crosses the garden and goes round the cottage.
 It is not permitted to go over to the nets.

 The staff are specially trained in releasing the birds from the nets and in handling them correctly.
-If you wish to speak to the ringer, and he is not to be seen at the station, please sit down on the bench in front of the main building until he comes back from seeing to the nets.
+If you wish to speak to the ringer, and he/she is not to be seen at the station, please sit down on the bench in front of the main building until he/she comes back from seeing to the nets.

 Gedser bird station has an Open House arrangement at least twice a year.
 In spring, it takes place some time in April/May and in autumn it is usually the last Sunday in September.
 In addition, several walks are organized, for example in connection with the eider migration or with raptor migration.
 The bird station’s English-language website can be downloaded here.

 Eiders.
 Photo: Jens Eriksen